umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/index.md

 * All the content is there
 * All Document Types, Templates, Stylesheets etc,  is in the backoffice

-With that confirmed, it's time to prepare to migrated project for Umbraco Cloud.
+With that confirmed, it's time to prepare to migrate the project to Umbraco Cloud.

 ## 7. Generate meta data